petermattia/petermattia/_posts/2017-09-18-automating-science.markdown

 [*Science*](http://science.sciencemag.org/content/324/5923/85.full),
 Adam optimizes the growth of microbial cell cultures by changing the genotype and environment, a multi-dimensional parameter space.
-Adam made over 7 million optical density measurements - a feat that would take years to perform manually.
+Adam made over 7 million optical density measurements---a feat that would take years to perform manually.
 The second-generation robot, [Eve](https://www.cam.ac.uk/research/news/artificially-intelligent-robot-scientist-eve-could-boost-search-for-new-drugs), innovates over Adam by more efficiently sampling the parameter space.